Safely Accessing Websites | Communication Data

 Two-Step Verification

 Creating a username and password to access specific websites is the most familiar online identity system.
-But, we’ve known it’s a broken process for years.
+But,

 It’s too difficult to create and manage unique, elaborate passwords for each online account we have.
 And even the idea that a ‘strong password’ can protect us is now a fantasy, with hackers regularly breaking into computer systems and releasing username and password data.